WICG/pwa-url-handler/explainer.md

 | `paths`         | Optional            | Array of allowed path strings    | string[] | `[]`    |
 | `exclude_paths` | Optional            | Array of disallowed path strings | string[] | `[]`    |

+#### Path Matching
+- When `paths` and `exclude_paths` are both unspecified: any path with the origin is matched
+- When `paths` is specified but `exclude_paths` is unspecified: only paths present in `paths` are matched
+- When `paths` is unspecified but `exclude_paths` is specified: all the paths except the ones in `exclude_paths` are matched
+- When `paths` and `exclude_paths` are both specified: paths that are in `paths` and not in `exclude_paths` are matched

+#### Wildcard Matching
+The wildcard character `*` can also be used in `paths` or `exclude_paths` to match one or more characters.

+A wildcard prefix can be placed at the end of a path or exclude path string.
+For example, `/help/*` will match any subpath of `/help/`, and `*` will match any path.

 #### File Location

-To make use of the web-app-origin-association file, we suggest browsers locate it using a `<link rel="web-app-origin-association" href="/web-app-origin-association">` element in the header section of the main document at the origin's root path.
-Other formats such as `assetlinks.json` will have different requirements.

-Alternatively, we suggest that association files be placed in relation to the root path of the origin.
+To make use of the web-app-origin-association file, we suggest that association files be placed in `.well-known` at the root path of the origin.
 In order to match an origin with a `*.` prefix, we suggest that the corresponding association file be placed relative to the root path of the domain.
-Eg. an origin `*.contoso.com` could have a `web-app-origin-association` file at `contoso.com/web-app-origin-association`.
+Eg. an origin `*.contoso.com` could have a `web-app-origin-association` file at `contoso.com/.well-known/web-app-origin-association`.

 #### Failure to Associate